Support America’s National Ballet Company® DONATE

 During his career, Stiefel performed leading roles in all of the full-length classics and danced in an extensive range of shorter works created by the industry’s foremost classical, modern and contemporary choreographers.

-Guest appearances include The Royal Ballet, The Mariinsky Ballet, New York City Ballet, Australian Ballet, Zürich Ballet, Bayerische Staatsballett, Hamburg Ballet, The National Ballet of Canada, Teatro Colon, New National Theatre (Tokyo), Kings of the Dance and numerous tours in the United States, Japan, Russia and throughout Europe.
+Guest appearances include The Royal Ballet, The Mariinsky Ballet, New York City Ballet, Australian Ballet, Ballet Zürich, Bayerische Staatsballett, Hamburg Ballet, The National Ballet of Canada, Teatro Colon, New National Theatre (Tokyo), Kings of the Dance and numerous tours in the United States, Japan, Russia and throughout Europe.

-He starred in the feature film Center Stage and returned to play the role of Cooper Nielsen in Center Stage 2-Turn It Up and Center Stage: On Pointe.
+He starred in the feature film Center Stage (2000) and returned to play the role of Cooper Nielsen in Center Stage: Turn It Up (2008) and Center Stage: On Pointe (2016).
 Stiefel’s television and video credits include The Dream, Le Corsaire, Die Fledermaus, Gossip Girl and the documentary, Born to be Wild.

 As a Choreographer, Stiefel created a new staging of The Nutcracker for the UNCSA.
 He choreographed a one act comedic ballet, Bier Halle, and collaborated with Johan Kobborg on choreographing and producing a new production of Giselle for the RNZB.
 In 2013, Giselle was adapted into a feature film, directed by Toa Fraser, and was selected for screening in the NZ International Film Festival, Vancouver International Film Festival and the Toronto International Film Festival.
 Giselle was restaged and performed in 2015 at the Opera National Bucharest.

-Stiefel recently choreographed a new work for the top level of ABT’s Jacqueline Kennedy Onassis School, Knightlife, which was performed at the Joyce Theater in New York in April 2016.
-He choreographed a collaborative work on the ABT Studio Company and the Royal Ballet School, See the Youth Advance!, which had its premiere at London’s Covent Garden, in May 2016.
+Stiefel choreographed a new work for the top level of the ABT Jacqueline Kennedy Onassis School, Knightlife, which was performed at the Joyce Theater in New York in April 2016.
+He choreographed a collaborative work on ABT Studio Company and The Royal Ballet School, See the Youth Advance!, which had its premiere at London’s Covent Garden in May 2016.
+He created Frontier, a new ballet for The Washington Ballet which premiered at The Kennedy Center on May 25, 2017.
+In the fall of 2018, Stiefel created Overture for ABT Studio Company and then choreographed Wood Work for The Washington Ballet in April 2019.

-He has been a guest teacher for many institutions including the Paris Opera Ballet, The National Ballet of Canada, The Royal Ballet School, The Australian Ballet School, American Ballet Theatre II, Opera National Bucharest, Norwegian National Ballet, John Cranko Schule, Berlin State Ballet School, Dance Theatre of Harlem, ABT’s Jacqueline Kennedy Onassis School and The School of American Ballet.
+He has been a guest teacher for many institutions including the Paris Opera Ballet, The National Ballet of Canada, The Royal Ballet School, The Australian Ballet School, Norwegian National Ballet, Ballet Zürich, Ballet de Bordeaux, Opera National Bucharest, John Cranko Schule Stuttgart, Tanz Akademie Zürich, Berlin State Ballet School, Dance Theatre of Harlem, American Ballet Theatre Studio Company, ABT Jacqueline Kennedy Onassis School and The School of American Ballet.

 Stiefel was invited to serve on the jury for the Paris Opera Ballet’s 2014 annual promotion examination and was on the jury of the 2015 Prix de Lausanne.